Tienn1962/scaling-waffle/README.md

   to drastically improve the performance of the search feature

-- A Next application would be more flexible to expand further, while also getting some bonnus benefits (SSR, etc)
+- A Next application would be more flexible to expand further, while also getting some bonus benefits (SSR, etc)

+- Using a store would allow to keep ingredient filters as well as the current page when clicking a recipe and going back to the list

+- Additionnally, adding the filters and current page in the URL would allow to reuse them when reloading the list